Dosage Form: injection, solution

 Indications and Usage for Fluorouracil Injection

-Fluorouracil Injection, USP is effective in the palliative management of carcinoma of the colon, rectum, breast, stomach and pancreas.
+Fluorouracil is effective in the palliative management of carcinoma of the colon, rectum, breast, stomach and pancreas.

-Fluorouracil Injection, USP therapy is contraindicated for patients in a poor nutritional state, those with depressed bone marrow function, those with potentially serious infections or those with a known hypersensitivity to Fluorouracil Injection, USP.
+Fluorouracil therapy is contraindicated for patients in a poor nutritional state, those with depressed bone marrow function, those with potentially serious infections or those with a known hypersensitivity to Fluorouracil.

-THE DAILY DOSE OF Fluorouracil Injection, USP IS NOT TO EXCEED 800 MG.
+THE DAILY DOSE OF FLUOROURACIL IS NOT TO EXCEED 800 MG.
 IT IS RECOMMENDED THAT PATIENTS BE HOSPITALIZED DURING THEIR FIRST COURSE OF TREATMENT.

-Fluorouracil Injection, USP should be used with extreme caution in poor risk patients with a history of high-dose pelvic irradiation or previous use of alkylating agents, those who have a widespread involvement of bone marrow by metastatic tumors or those with impaired hepatic or renal function.
+Fluorouracil should be used with extreme caution in poor risk patients with a history of high-dose pelvic irradiation or previous use of alkylating agents, those who have widespread involvement of bone marrow by metastatic tumors or those with impaired hepatic or renal function.